Loading

 The 2200 seat auditorium pictured from the circle

-In 2003 Morrisons conducted a survey of the State and found the cinema still to be "structurally in sound condition and built to a good standard."
-The report continues "of major concern however, is the damage being caused to the building by water ingress through defective roof covering and through the walls due to a defective rainwater drainage system and cracked or missing mortar caps to walls" and "many of the internal fixtures and fittings are also suffering decay due to the water ingress."
-The report concludes "whilst alternatively it may be possible to patch those areas of the roof which are suffering most acutely, the problem will tend to progressively develop elsewhere as other areas of the roof finishes perish" and "on the auditorium roof repair of the gutter linings alone is not considered sufficient as leaks are also occurring through other areas of the roof."
+In 2003, Morrisons conducted a survey of the State and found the cinema still to be "structurally in sound condition and built to a good standard."
+The report continued: "Of major concern however, is the damage being caused to the building by water ingress through defective roof covering and through the walls due to a defective rainwater drainage system and cracked or missing mortar caps to walls" and "many of the internal fixtures and fittings are also suffering decay due to the water ingress."
+The report concluded "whilst alternatively it may be possible to patch those areas of the roof which are suffering most acutely, the problem will tend to progressively develop elsewhere as other areas of the roof finishes perish" and "on the auditorium roof repair of the gutter linings alone is not considered sufficient as leaks are also occurring through other areas of the roof."

 The building ceased to be part of Morrisons plans once the supermarket was complete and was sold in October 2006 amid criticism about its upkeep.
 The new owners, TSP Properties Ltd, purchased the State for £550,000 and although the company stated that it wouldn't be used as a cinema again they wished to redevelop it into a new leisure hub.
-The following year the gutters outside were replaced temporarily to prevent further water damage however it was discovered that the roof was desperate need of repair.
+The following year, the gutters outside were replaced temporarily to prevent further water damage however it was discovered that the roof was desperate need of repair.

 Several campaigns have taken place over recent years to highlight the state of the cinema and to kick-start a restoration.
 The most recent campaign pressured the current owners to release a statement to BBC Radio Essex on 11 February 2008 claiming that they had worked with English Heritage and the building was now watertight, dry and clean inside and the organ had been fully restored.

-However more recent investigations by members of the Save the State campaign have found that the roof does in fact still leak (as of March 2008 when a council inspection was undertaken) and that although the organ works to a certain extent, it has not been "fully restored".
-The organ is now in a very poor condition after a burglary in July 2011 in which most of its original metal pipes and fittings were stolen.
+However, more recent investigations by members of the Save the State campaign have found that the roof does in fact still leak (as of March 2008 when a council inspection was undertaken) and that although the organ works to a certain extent, it has not been "fully restored".
+The organ is now in a very poor condition after a burglary in July 2011, in which most of its original metal pipes and fittings were stolen.

-In 2015, the cinema was bought by J D Wetherspoon plc for conversion into a pub, and work began in 2019.
+In 2015, the cinema was bought by J D Wetherspoon for conversion into a pub, and work began in 2019.

 Compton Organ